 There is an extensive exhibition of the history of Saaremaa up to 1940.
 The later period is of most interest to visitors; a wide range of memorabilia from the first independence period was hidden during the Soviet occupation but is now on view and is described in English.
+The presentation of a hardware shop shows the variety of goods available in the 1930s.
 This section could do with a redesign but at least the exhibition that opened in 2006 makes up for this.
 It covers the German and Soviet occupations, concentrating in particular on the World War II period.
 It is ‘hosted’ by a wax model of Konstantin Päts, Estonia’s pre-war president whose last major tour outside Tallinn was to Saaremaa on 20 and 21 August 1939.

 Films and recordings bring that tour back to life and show the genuine enthusiasm with which he was welcomed.
 On 23 August, his subsequent fate was determined by Germany and the USSR in the Molotov–Ribbentrop agreement.
 A year later he would be in prison in Russia, as would be most of his cabinet colleagues, and many would soon be dead, although Päts himself was not in fact executed by the Soviet authorities and lived on in prison until 1956.
 For all Estonian visitors, the message is very clear.
 The 50 years between 1940 and 1990 were a mixture of horror and waste.